Ceyana Canoe Club

 Register

 We do cancel if it is ugly!
-Thunderstorms, big winds, major storm fronts in the forecast, high water >350 cms, etc. It is best to register so our leaders can send out timely instructions or cancellation!
+Thunderstorms, big winds, major storm fronts in the forecast, high water >250 cms, etc.

 • 5:00 PM - 8:30 PM